iLPdev/prs/README.md

 ### Features

-- Automatic GMCP mapping of Procedural Realms MUD
+- Automatic GMCP mapping of Procedural Realms MUD, including instanced areas/zones.
-- Automatic GMCP room styling based on terrain.
-  - Matches colors in PR's 'map' and 'look' quickmap.
+- Automatic GMCP room styling based on terrain to matches colors in PR's 'map' and 'look' quickmap.
-- Tabbed Chat -- Adjustable, dockable, resizable, and no conversations lost in scroll!
+- Tabbed Communications Channels -- Adjustable, dockable, resizable, and no conversations lost in scroll!
-- Self-updating gauges for charcater vitals, including Hit Points, Energy, Stamina, and eXperience Points.
+- Self-updating gauges for character vitals, including Hit Points, Energy, Stamina, and eXperience Points.
 - Speedwalking and pathfinding - Efficiently get where you're going - and fast!

 ### Built With